abo18t/abo18t.github.io/README.md

 - Checks out the repository
 - Uploads the repository as a Pages artifact
 - Deploys it to GitHub Pages

+Caching: GitHub Pages serves static content via its CDN and handles cache invalidation automatically on each deployment.
+If you still see stale content, hard refresh (Cmd/Ctrl+Shift+R) or clear browser cache.

 ## Notes
 - Project Info loads data from `apps/project-info/config.json` and allows JSON import/export.